 Are there specific times of day you should target to get more sunlight?

 For example, is morning better or is more sun better regardless of time of day?

-If your baby is waking in the night, what will help them get back to sleep faster but also help them to adjust quicker:
+Q: If your baby is waking in the night, what will help them get back to sleep faster?

-As always, we recommend keeping the bedroom dark, calm and having as little stimulation occur as possible during the night.
+A: As always, we recommend keeping the hotel bedroom dark.
+Then keep things calm and have as little stimulation occur as possible during the night.

-Ideally you would follow the guidelines above.
+Ideally you would follow the guidelines in option #1 above.
 Introducing a feed would depend on the child’s age, circumstances and situation.

-Is there a typical amount of time your baby will be up for (or that you should let them be up for) at night before trying to get them back to sleep?
+Q: Is there a typical amount of time your baby will be up with jet lag before trying to get them back to sleep?